The Eccentric Life of Mirza Ghalib

 vo aa.e ghar meñ hamāre ḳhudā kī qudrat hai

 kabhī ham un ko kabhī apne ghar ko dekhte haiñ

 In his 50 years in Delhi, Ghalib never bought a house, as he always used to rent different places.
-Although Ghalib used to stay at different places he never moved out Gali Qasim Jaan and the area surrounding it.
-Just as Ghalib never bought a house, he also never bought books even though he was heavily invested reading and writing.
+Although Ghalib used to stay in different places he never moved out of Gali Qasim Jaan and the area surrounding it.
+Just as Ghalib never bought a house, he also never bought books even though he was heavily invested in reading and writing.
 He always used to rent books from a person called Ala Mashallah who used to run a rudimentary bookstore in Shahjahanabad.

 is sādgī pe kaun na mar jaa.e ai ḳhudā

 laḌte haiñ aur haath meñ talvār bhī nahīñ